11 Top-Rated Things to Do in Eau Claire, WI

-There's no better place to travel through Eau Claire's history than at the Chippewa Valley Museum.
+There's no better place to visit to travel through Eau Claire's history than the Chippewa Valley Museum.
 The storytelling begins in the middle of the 17th century, when the Chippewa Valley was first inhabited by Europeans.
-It goes on to talk about typical farm life, the influx of new immigrants, the folk music, and the Wisconsin experience today.
+It goes on to talk about typical farm life, the influx of new immigrants, folk music, and the Wisconsin experience today.
 You can even visit a 1950s ice-cream parlor within the museum.

 The museum is in Carson Park, so there is plenty to do nearby to fill an afternoon, or even an entire day.
 You can find it on a 134-acre peninsula that sticks out right into Half Moon Lake.

 Address: 1204 E Half Moon Drive, Eau Claire, Wisconsin

 Every week, Eau Claire's Phoenix Park springs to life with the vibrant colors of the community.
 The Eau Claire Downtown Farmers Market is a weekly celebration of all things distinctly Eau Claire.

 The producers-only market showcases locally produced products from all around the Chippewa Valley.
 Browse the tables brimming with freshly baked goods, the colorful array of locally grown fruits and vegetables, meats, fish, eggs, and more.
 You'll even find products like locally fermented kombucha, salad dressings, salsas, candy, flowers, and so much more.